 There is just a week left to spend or bank your old paper fivers

-People have just a week left to spend old paper £5 Bank of England notes in shops before they lose their legal tender status.
+People have just a week left to spend or bank the 155 million paper Bank of England fivers still in circulation before they lose their legal tender status.

 The Bank of England will continue to exchange the old £5 notes for all time, as it would for any other Bank note which no longer has legal tender status.

-Old paper fivers and the new £5 note have co-existed since the polymer banknote was first issued by the Bank in September 2016.
+The old paper fiver and the new £5 note have co-existed since the polymer banknote was first issued by the Bank in September 2016.

 The new Bank of England fiver is stronger than its predecessor and boasts new security features making it harder to counterfeit.